What is a Herniated Disc?

-Herniated discs don’t always cause pain, but if part of the disc begins to press on nerves in the spine, you may feel a tingling, radiating type of pain.
-While your level of pain will depend on how much the disc is pressing on the nerve, most people with herniated discs experience pain from the back over the left or right buttock, down the back of one thigh, and into the calf.
+Your level of pain and where it’s located will depend on how much of the disc is pressing on a nerve.
+However, in most people with herniated discs, the pain spreads from the back over the left or right buttock and goes down the back of one thigh and into the calf.
 This pain may get worse when you sit, drive, cough, sneeze, or bend forward, as this increases the pressure on the nerve.

 If your doctor suspects you have a herniated disc, he or she will order an MRI or other imaging tests.
 These will reveal whether or not you do in fact suffer from a herniated disc, and the severity of your condition if you do.

-Most people who have a herniated disc treated are better within four weeks.
+Most people who have a herniated disc are better within four weeks.
 Treatments range from conservative options like rest, lifestyle modifications, physical therapy, and pain medications to more aggressive options like steroid injections, epidurals, and in the most severe cases, even surgery.
-However, the vast majority of people with a herniated disc will not need surgery.
+However, the vast majority of people with a herniated disc will not need to go under the knife.